-Of my 3 keys to success (soil preparation, adding organic matter, and mulching), mulching is the one I most heavily depend on to bring about success.
+Of my 3 keys to success (soil preparation, adding organic matter, and mulching), mulching is the one that can help you greatly if you’re not yet able to fully apply the other two.

 For example, if for some reason a gardener can’t prepare the soil deeply for a garden bed (the first key to success), but has the time to let nature do it for them, they need only add a deep layer of mulch to the designated space.
 (If you have the time for deep soil preparation it gives you a quicker start to more successful gardening.
 Nature takes a few years to prepare the bed for the best result. )

-When you mulch with organic materials, you ARE adding organic matter to the soil.
+When you mulch with organic materials, you ARE adding organic matter to the soil – although slowly.

 All organic mulches decay (and thus become organic matter), so in the end they give you all the great benefits that adding organic material/matter gives you.